TeselaGen/fsml.org/website/docs/examples/phycus-parser-example.md

 This example showcases how to build an FSML Parser Plugin to parse experimental data into an FSML Manifest.
 The Plugin will then be installed with the FSML CLI tool and used to take in the experimental data file and convert that into an FSML Manifest.

-Three files are necessary to carry on with this example and those are available in the following link:
+This .zip file is necessary to carry on with this example and those are available in the following link:

 <!-- Not sure how to reference the file in the static folder -->
 - [**phycusExample.zip**](https://raw.githubusercontent.com/TeselaGen/fsml.org/main/website/static/phycus-parser-example-01.zip)